maldonmeehan/shoe-distribution/README.md

 ## Description

-An Epicodus student project to practice a many-to-many Ruby database with Active Record.
+An Epicodus independent student project to practice Ruby databases with Active Record using many-to-many associations.

 The project was to write a program to track shoe brands and what stores they are in.
 Here are the user stories: